Threads (1984 film): Home media

 Threads was originally released by BBC Video (on VHS and, for a very short period, Betamax) in 1987 in the United Kingdom.
 The film was re-released on both VHS and DVD in 2000 on the Revelation label, followed by a new DVD edition in 2005.
 Due to licensing difficulties the 1987 release replaced Chuck Berry's recording of his song "Johnny B. Goode" with an alternative recording of the song.
 In all these cases, the original music over the opening narration was removed, again due to licensing problems; this was an extract from the Alpine Symphony by Richard Strauss, performed by the Dresden State Opera Orchestra, conducted by Rudolf Kempe (HMV ASD 3173).

 On 13 February 2018, Threads was released by Severin Films on Blu-ray in the United States.
 The programme was scanned in 2K from a broadcast print for this release, including extras such as an audio commentary with Director Mick Jackson and interviews with actress Karen Meagher, Director Of Photography Andrew Dunn, Production Designer Christopher Robilliard and film writer Stephen Thrower.
 This is also the first home video release in which the extract from the Alpine Symphony remains intact.

 On 9 April 2018, Simply Media released a Special Edition DVD in the UK, featuring a different 2K scan, restored and remastered from the original BBC 16mm CRI prints, which Severin did not have access to.
 This also featured all the original music, for the first time on home video in the UK.
-Whereas the previous releases had no extra features, the Special Edition included commentaries and associated documentaries.
+The Special Edition included commentaries and associated documentaries.